On regularity of solutions for certain linear Boltzmann transport equations: On regularity of solutions of initial inflow boundary value problem by using explicit formulas

-we see that the present transport problem is of variable multiplicity that is, ${\rm dim}({\rm Ker}\ (A_\nu))$ is not constant on $\Gamma'$.
+We see that the present transport problem is of variable multiplicity that is, ${\rm rank}( A_\nu)$ is not constant on $\Gamma'$.

 Suppose that $a>0$.
-Since the problem is scaler-valued the operator (\ref{syst-2}) { is symmetric hyperbolic} in the usual sense.
-The general theory for hyperbolic problems is largely valid only for problems where the kernel ${\rm Ker}(A_\nu)$ is constant on $\Gamma'$ (that is, for problems with constant multiplicity).
-Some results {for problems with variable multiplicity} can also be found in literature but they require an additional assumption which is concerning for the "transition with a non zero derivative" on the smooth $(n-2)$-dimensional manifold $\Gamma_0'$ (see section \ref{outlines} below).
-In the case where $a$ is not everywhere strictly positive the equation (\ref{syst-2}) is not necessarily hyperbolic.
-In particular the problem (which in certain situations is valid for uncharged particles such as photons and neutrons) \be \omega\cdot\nabla_x\psi+\Sigma\psi -K_r\psi ={ f},\ {\psi}_{|\Gamma_-}={ g} \ee is not hyperbolic.
+Since the problem is scaler-valued the operator (\ref{syst-2}) { is symmetric hyperbolic} in its wide sense.
+The general theory for hyperbolic problems is largely valid only for problems where the kernel ${\rm Ker}(A_\nu)$ is zero on $\Gamma'$ or in some extent to the problems where ${\rm rank}(A_\nu)$ is constant on $\Gamma'$ (that is, for problems with constant multiplicity).
+Some results {for problems with variable multiplicity} can also be found in literature but they require an additional assumption which is concerning for the smooth $(n-2)$-dimensional manifold $\Gamma_0'$ (see section \ref{outlines} below).